FavioSauto/favio-front-personal/README.md

 [x] Add a manual refetch of transactions events in the top right corner of the table [x] Form inputs onChange re renders everything and not only the input [-] Move table definitions to another file (Figure out which file) --> After considering it for a little longer it's not worth it at the moment
-[] TransactionHistoryTable Improvements with more info [] Approval improvements
+[X] TransactionHistoryTable Improvements with more info [X] Approval improvements
 [] Figure out how to listen for new events associated with a wallet (e.g. A user transfers funds to the active user of the app the active user should receive a notification and the new transfer event should be added to the table).
-[] Try making cardbalances and transactionhistorytable a react server component
+[] Try making cardbalances and transactionhistorytable a react server component [] Implement that a user can use their approved amounts